apache/activemq-artemis/docs/user-manual/en/web-server.md

 - `path` The name of the subdirectory in which to find the web application archives (i.e. WAR files).
 This is a subdirectory of the broker's home or instance directory.
+- `customizer` The name of customizer class to load.
 - `clientAuth` Whether or not clients should present an SSL certificate when they connect.
 Only applicable when using `https`.
 - `passwordCodec` The custom coded to use for unmasking the `keystorePassword`